What is a Texas Navigator Entity Registration Bond?

 Surety – surety bond company

-- The surety bond company who will issue the bond should be licensed to do so in the state of Texas such as Surety Bond Authority.
+- The surety bond company that will issue the bond should be licensed to do so in the state of Texas such as Surety Bond Authority.

 - The bond should be created using the Texas Department of Insurance Form FIN575 only.